Burundi president Pierre Nkurunziza dies of heart attack - govt | Africanews

 Burundi

 Burundian president Pierre Nkurunziza has died of heart attack, the government has confirmed.
 He died at the age of 55.
-A statement confirming his demises says he succumbed on June 8.
+A statement confirming his demise says he succumbed on June 8.

 He was seeing out his 15-year-rule ahead of handing over to president-elect Evariste Ndayishimiye.
 The former general was declared winner of May 22 elections which the opposition unsuccessfully challenged.